csbailey5t/nlp-ad/readme.md

 # Using NLP to fuel library discovery

-This is an experimental project to discover ways that natural language processing can provide different forms of discovery for library collections, workshops, and events.
+This is an experimental project to discover ways that natural language processing and machine learning can provide different forms of discovery for library collections, workshops, and events.

 The initial version attempts to surface relevant workshops on various types of catalog and Libraries' website pages, beyond the limitations of existing keyword searches.